DulariRupasinghe/it3030-paf-2026-smart-campus-group129/README.md

 ---

-# Submission Materials

-The final submission includes:

-* GitHub source code
-* Final report
-* Screenshots of system functions
-* API testing results
-* Running project demonstration

----

 # Note

-This project was created as part of the **IT3030 – Project Agile Framework (PAF)** module.
+This project was developed for the IT3030 Project Agile Framework (PAF) module.

 ---

 # Thank You

-Thank you for reviewing our project.

 ```
 ```